mikepartelow/get-baked/bread/abe-soft-cheese-bread-without-milk.md

 - used pizza cheese blend: mozzarella, fontina, cheddar, parmesan. unknown ratios.
 - more of a chopped than diced onion
 - rose plenty in pans, but not 1" above the rim. used 5x10 pans, not 5x9 as recipe said - loaves definitely got to 1.5x size.
+- one loaf was underproofed and rolled up too loosely: dense at bottom, cavernous bubble at top.

+#### Next time
+- oops: steam was a mistake!
+- oops: convection may have been a mistake!
+- poke deeply with the toothpick to puncture bubbles
+- proof 2h or more
+- roll more tightly
+- finer diced onions
+- windowpane test - dough was likely underdeveloped
+- bulk ferment 2 nights, not just 1
+- warm pans before proofing
+- consider cooking on lower oven rack to heat up the bottom
+- really flour the dough after rolling it out, so that it sticks to itself during proofing